zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Problems.rst

 -  Successful attacks must have an expected runtime above 2^80
--  The algorithm should be sufficiently fast that a standard ECDSA signature or an AES encryption should be feasible within 108 computational steps (more specifically, 108 gas in the Ethereum VM)
+-  The algorithm should be sufficiently fast that a standard ECDSA signature or an AES encryption should be feasible within 108 computational steps (more specifically, 108 gas in the Expanse VM)

 5. Hash-Based Cryptography
 ~~~~~~~~~~~~~~~~~~~~~~~~~~